Now Hiring for the 2014 Tax SeasonJanuary 29, 2014

 I wanted to provide a few details about the contracts we sign with our clients, and the reasons behind the way we set up our relationships.

 - Month-to-month only.
 We do not require anyone to sign fixed-length or automatically renewing contracts.
 Personally, I think they are kind of unethical.
-One of my clients recently had a verbal understanding with a supplier that they would cancel their contract, but they didn’t put it in writing within the deadline specified in the contract.
-As a result, they owe the server company over $5000 for a year’s worth of service that they will not be receiving, and the company has a really aggressive lawyer that so far has been totally unwilling to settle or negotiate anything.
-We’re not going to do that to you–if you are unhappy with our service, then you fire us, and that’s that.
-We do require at least one business week’s notice of cancellation, in order to finish up any tasks we were still in the middle of, and for us to try to get you to change your mind, but that’s it.
+One of my clients recently had a verbal understanding with a supplier that they would cancel their contract.
+However, they didn’t put it in writing within the deadline specified in the contract.
+As a result, they owe the server company over $5000 for a year’s worth of service that they will not be receiving.
+We’re not going to do that to you.
+If you are unhappy with our service, then you fire us, and that’s that.
+We do require at least one business week’s notice of cancellation.
+This allows us to finish up any tasks we were still in the middle of.
+Including, for us to try to get you to change your mind, but that’s it.

 - Credit card.
 We require all clients to keep a credit card on file with us.
-Most of our clients are on an automatic billing schedule, but if you prefer to pay by check/ACH/Paypal/IPN, that’s fine–we just keep the credit card on file as backup.
-We are also happy to send you a reminder each month and wait for your verbal/written approval for when to run your card, if you prefer.
+Most of our clients are on an automatic billing schedule.
+However, if you prefer to pay by check/ACH/Paypal/IPN, that’s fine–we just keep the credit card on file as backup.
+We are also happy to send you a reminder each month.
+While waiting for your verbal/written approval for when to run your card, if you prefer.
 We can be very flexible when it comes to payment arrangements.

 - Liability.
 Even though we are assembling it, you are still responsible for the results.
-A bookkeeper is only as good as the information given him/her, and as careful as we are, we sometimes still make typos.
+A bookkeeper is only as good as the information given him/her.
+However, as careful as we are, we sometimes still make typos.
 So when we send you financial statements, it is very important that you review the results and confirm that they are accurate and reasonable.
-You are the one who has to sign the tax returns, or the mortgage refinance paperwork, etc., so it’s important that you agree with the work we have prepared.
+You are the one who has to sign the tax returns, or the mortgage refinance paperwork, etc. Additionally, it’s important that you agree with the work we have prepared.

 - Data Storage, Protection, and Confidentiality.
 If we are storing your company file, then it is up to us to protect your data, and believe me, we have our data backed up every way we can think of.
 We have also put considerable time and effort into controlling access to confidential data, and you can be sure that none of our clients have access to each 0ther’s data.
 All shared passwords, credit card payment information, and other confidential data are stored with multiple levels of security and access restricted to only the parties involved.
 We will also never share or discuss any of your sensitive information with anyone you haven’t authorized us to talk to.